 Apple’s AirPods represent a cord-cutting ideal for the company.
-Since removing the headphone jack from its 2016 smartphones the iPhone 7 and iPhone 7 Plus, and leaving that situation unchanged with the new iPhone 8, iPhone 8 Plus and iPhone X, Apple is hoping the £160 AirPods - its first ever wireless in-ear headphones - will set a new benchmark for the product category.
+Since removing the headphone jack from its 2016 smartphones (iPhone 7 and iPhone 7 Plus) and leaving that situation unchanged with the new iPhone 8, iPhone 8 Plus and iPhone X, Apple is hoping the £160 AirPods - its first ever wireless in-ear headphones - will set a new benchmark in the product category.

 The AirPods are certainly a tempting prospect.
-They boast unique features and functionality, including super-quick pairing thanks to Apple's W1 wireless chip, the ability to activate Siri with just a simple tap of one of the earbuds and infrared sensors that allow them to stop and start music when they're removed from your ears.
+They boast unique features and functionality, including: super-quick pairing thanks to Apple's W1 wireless chip; the ability to activate Siri with just a simple tap of one of the earbuds; infrared sensors that allow them to stop and start music when they're removed from or replaced in your ears.

 But the AirPods aren't without competition.
 A number of manufacturers have produced or are in the process of producing their own cord-cutting in-ear buds.
-While they may not have all the features of the AirPods, they're still worth investigating for their quirks.
-Some even sound great.
-You don't have to take our word for it, though.
+While they may not have all the features of the AirPods, they're still worth investigating.
+Some sound authentically great.
+Don't just take our word for it, though.
 Have a look below and see for yourself.

 MORE: Best Apple deals

 Tested at £200

 Let's start with a pair of newly minted Award-winners.
-The Sony WF-1000Xs are the first pair of wireless in-ear headphones we've truly enjoyed enough to award five stars - and subsequently a 2017 wireless headphones Best Buy Award.
+The Sony WF-1000Xs are the first pair of wireless in-ear headphones we've enjoyed enough to award five stars - and subsequently a 2017 wireless headphones Best Buy Award.
 They have great sound quality, with impressive levels of detail and clarity.

 They don't skimp on functions, either.
-Alongside a built-in microphone and a button-tap-combinations for playback control and activating smart assistants, there's also noise-cancelling support that can use your phone's gyroscope (through its Android or iOS companion app) to work out whether you're standing still or moving, and adjust the level of ambient noise accordingly.
+Alongside a built-in microphone and a button-tap combinations for playback control and activating smart assistants, there's also noise-cancelling support that uses your phone's gyroscope (through its Android or iOS companion app) to work out whether you're standing still or moving and adjust the level of ambient noise accordingly.

 Pretty clever, Sony.